mstksg/inCode/copy/entries/dependent-haskell-2.md

 !!!dependent-haskell/NetworkTyped2.hs "withRandomONet' ::"
 ~~~

-We can use it to do the same thing we used the constructor-based existential
+We can use it to do the same things we used the constructor-based existential
-for, as well...and, in a way, it seems oddly more natural, in a way.
+for, as well...and, in a way, it actually seems oddly more natural.

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "main' ::"
 ~~~

+Where the case statement pattern match represented the lexical
+"wall"/"boundary" between the untyped and typed world for the constructor
+style, that `... $ \n -> ...` can be thought of the "wall" for the existential
+style.